-On September 2015, the Company has issued 17,597,000 new ordinary shares of RM0.10 each at an issue price of RM0.10 pursuant to the Private Placement exercise and general mandate obtained from its shareholders at the 11th AGM held on 30 June 2015.
-The total gross proceeds of approximately RM1.936 million was raised from the Private Placement.
-The details and status of the utlisation of the said proceeds are disclosed in Additional Compliance Information in this Annual Report.
+In September 2015, the Company has issued 17,597,000 new ordinary shares at an issue price of RM0.11 per placement share pursuant to the Private Placement exercise and the total proceeds of RM1,935,670 were raised from the said Private Placement exercise with the general mandate obtained from its shareholders at the 12th AGM held on 27 May 2016.
+The details and status of the utilisation of the said proceeds are disclosed in Additional Compliance Information in this Annual Report.